UDT-ITF/website/source/api/index.md

 ```
 Coordinates for this mode are thus of the form _S;b;s;w;c_ corresponding to character
 number _c_ of word _w_ of sentence _s_ of block _b_ of section _S_.
 Following the rules for
-hierarchical modes, we can define the following (non-exhaustive) list of fragments using thsi mode:
+hierarchical modes, we can define the following (non-exhaustive) list of fragments using this mode:

 | Form of Prose Fragment Parameter | Description |
 | ------------------- | ------------ |